 Human-induced climate change is a real and serious threat and action is needed.
 This is why we created The Climate Pledge, Amazon’s commitment to achieve net zero carbon emissions by 2040, ten years ahead of the Paris Agreement.
-As part of this pledge, we have set aggressive goals, such as being 100% powered by renewable energy by 2025, including in Ireland.
+As part of this pledge, we have set aggressive goals and we’re on path to powering our operations with 100% renewable energy by 2025, 5 years ahead of our 2030 commitment, including in Ireland.
 We are making investments and innovating to help us achieve these goals and, as part of our progress, today we are proud to announce a new 115-megawatt (MW) wind farm project in Ardderroo, Galway, which will begin operating in 2022, and will support our Amazon Web Services (AWS) data centers in the country.

 The new project in Ardderroo adds to our existing projects in Esk, Co.
 Cork, which will come online in September 2020, and Meenbog, Co.
 Donegal, which will follow in early 2022.
 In total, these three projects are projected to add 229 MW of renewable energy to the Irish grid each year, reducing carbon emissions by 366,000 tonnes of CO2 each year, and producing enough renewable energy to power 185,000 Irish homes, per annum.

 To be powered by renewable energy in Ireland, we have committed to offtake 100% of the power from these projects without relying on public funding.
 As a result, we were the first organization in Ireland to sign unsubsidised Corporate Power Purchase Agreements (CPPAs).
 We started this with our two existing wind projects, in Cork and Donegal, in 2019, and continue today with our third and largest CPPA to date with the new project in Galway.
 These three Amazon renewable projects help Irish energy consumers avoid a tens of millions Public Service Obligation (PSO) subsidy cost on their energy bills.